Second Chance Apartments in Virginia

 Most Recent Apartments Listing

-Can felons rent apartments in Virginia?
+Can Felons Rent Apartments in Virginia?

 In Virginia, felons may face challenges when trying to rent an apartment, but it’s not impossible.
 Some landlords and property managers may consider renting to felons on a case-by-case basis, while others may have strict policies against it.